John-Kostick/vzome-sharing/_posts/2022-05-06-Thirty-Edge-Transform-08-27-17.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/06/08-31-56-Olive-3/Olive-3.png" />
 </vzome-viewer>

 Purple orientation.
-If extended, these directions can intersect as equilateral triangles.
+If extended, these directions can intersect as interlinking equilateral triangles.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/06/08-32-45-Purple-4/Purple-4.vZome" >
  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/06/08-32-45-Purple-4/Purple-4.png" />
 </vzome-viewer>

 At this stage, the struts are rotated into alignment as 6 sets of parallel groups, 5 in each.
-These groups, or beams are oriented around 6 axes of icosahedral symmetry.
+These groups, or beams, are oriented around 6 axes of icosahedral symmetry.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/06/08-33-56-Red-5/Red-5.vZome" >
  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/06/08-33-56-Red-5/Red-5.png" />
 </vzome-viewer>

+A continuation of this series can be seen at [Thirty Edge Transform Part 2]